mr-mahesh143/Mini_Project/README.md

 # REAL TIME LECTURE VISUAL GENERATION (RTLVG)
-REAL TIME LECTURE VISUAL GENERATION is a Python-based project designed to dynamically generate visual content from spoken lectures.
-By leveraging advanced speech recognition and natural language processing techniques, this project converts real-time spoken words into structured, visual representations, making lectures more interactive and accessible.
+To run the REAL TIME LECTURE VISUAL GENERATION project:

+1. Upload all the project files to your working directory.
+2. Run the main.py file to start the project.

+That's it!
+The project will now process lectures in real-time, generating visual content based on the spoken input.